cloydbalongkit1/capstone_django_electrical/electrical_calculations/README.md

 ## Contact

-If you have any feedback or suggestions, please reach out at: [[cloydbalongkit1@gmail.com](mailto\:your-email@example.com)].
+For feedback or suggestions, feel free to reach out at: [cloydbalongkit1@gmail.com](mailto:cloydbalongkit1@gmail.com).

 ---

-## Challeges
+## Challenges

 Development of this application involves significant effort, particularly in handling user-input data for plotting with Matplotlib.
-The plotted outputs are managed using the Tkinter library.
-To ensure efficient storage and retrieval, the plots are converted to byte format and saved in memory.
-This will be an PNG based rendered to browsers.
-If the user decides to save their work, both the byte-formatted solution and the corresponding input values are stored in the database, serving as a reference for future use.
+The plotted outputs are rendered using the Tkinter library, then converted to PNG format and served to browsers.
+To ensure efficient storage and retrieval, these outputs are saved in memory as byte streams and stored in the database if the user decides to save them.
+Input values are also saved alongside the plots, providing a comprehensive reference for future use.
 This approach ensures data integrity and usability over time.